x7qiu/LeetCode/LinkedList/README.md

 * **Output**: 1->2->3->NULL

 We never need to remvoe the current node so there is no need for dummy node.
 For current node, compare its value to the next node and **remove the next node** if they are the same.
-Only move the current node forward if the their node has distict value.
+Only move the current node forward if the next code has a different value.

 ```c
 struct ListNode* deleteDuplicates(struct ListNode* head) {